 This workshop is offered by the Center for Servant Leadership at Texas Lutheran University (Pastor Stanley J. Meyer, Director of Church Relations) as a service to congregations.
 There is no registration fee.
 The workshop is open to all.
 Walk-ins are welcome.
 To guarantee a space, however, you may sign up in advance by contacting the Center for Servant Leadership at email@example.com or 830-372-8160.

 Why a Lutheran College?

 It makes a difference where you go to college!

-The Comparative Alumni Research, conducted on behalf of the Lutheran Educational Conference in North America, which tracked changes between 1970-1989 grads and 1990-2000 grads, demonstrates how Lutheran Colleges continue to make an increasing difference in the lives of students, more so than flagship public institutions.
+The Comparative Alumni Research, conducted on behalf of the Lutheran Educational Conference in North America (LECNA), which tracked changes between 1970-1989 grads and 1990-2000 grads, demonstrates how Lutheran Colleges continue to make an increasing difference in the lives of students, more so than flagship public institutions.